We have a specialist paid staff of part time employees.

 BPsych(Hons), PhD(Clinical Psychology)

 Dr Nicola Sheeran is a Clinical Psychologist and Lecturer.
-Her research has looked at the transition to motherhood and long term outcomes for adolescent mothers, communication between adolescent mothers and health professionals, factors affecting service utilization and the relationship between stereotypes/attitudes of adolescent mothers and outcomes in Australian.
+Her research has looked at the transition to motherhood and long term outcomes for adolescent mothers, communication between adolescent mothers and health professionals, factors affecting service utilisation and the relationship between stereotypes/attitudes of adolescent mothers and outcomes in Australian.
 Nicola also has worked as a community educator at Children by Choice and has 10 year experience providing non-directive unplanned pregnancy counselling.

 Dr Claire Mohr